Full-Body Articulated Human-Object Interaction

-\ac{dataset} has a total of \NSEQ sequences of articulated interactions between human and sittable objects, such as chairs, sofas, stools, and benches. \cref{fig:dataset} shows exemplar sequences of \ac{dataset} and object gallery.
-For each object, we asked 6 participants to record three sequences of interactions with it, yielding 18 sequences for each object.
-In each sequence, a participant was asked to perform 6 different actions.
-The actions were randomly chosen from a list of \NINST interactions (\eg, move the stool forward, relax on the sofa, spin the chair); see Supplementary Material for details.
-We ensure the data diversity with \NSUBJ participants and \NOBJ objects.
-Only high-level instructions were provided to the participants to ensure natural performances.
+\ac{dataset} encompasses a total of \NSEQ sequences depicting articulated interactions involving humans and sittable objects like chairs, sofas, stools, and benches.
+Exemplary sequences from \ac{dataset} and a showcase of the object variety can be seen in \cref{fig:dataset}.
+Each object's exploration involves 6 distinct participants, each contributing three interaction sequences, resulting in 18 sequences for each object.
+In every sequence, participants execute 6 diverse actions drawn randomly from a pool of \NINST interactions, such as shifting a stool, reclining on a sofa, or rotating a chair; please refer to the Supplementary Material ~\cref{supp:instructions} for further details.
+Participant instructions were kept deliberately high-level to ensure authentic and natural performances.